 Klein Curacao, also known as Little Curacao, is a remote uninhabited island 15 miles off the southeast tip of Curacao.
 It’s the longest and whitest beach in Curacao with the most gorgeous crystal clear aqua water.
 There is an old lighthouse, huts, and a beach house on this island.

 Several tour companies run daily snorkel or dive trips with picnics to Klein Curacao where tourists play in the water.
-For $109 take a catamaran to Klein Curacao open bar, breakfast, lunch, snorkel, and a ton of fun.
+Take a tour to Klein Curacao open bar, breakfast, lunch, snorkel, and have a ton of fun.

 Klein Curacao offers beautiful diving and snorkeling, with lots of colorful fish, corals, underwater caves, and sometimes sea turtles.
 The beaches are quiet and serene.
 It’s a great place to spend a day.